Jo-JPEG/manifestation-magic/README.md

 As a mobile-first design, Manifestation Magic provides a toggle icon for the navigation menu on screens less than 768 pixels wide.
 On mobile, the menu has a vertical layout.

 On wider screens, a horizontal navigation bar is always visible at the top of the site.

+#### Profile

+Users can see a profile page where they can edit their password or delete their account.

 ### Future Implementations

-- Future implementations
+- A password reset request function for case of forgotten password.
+- An email change function so users can change the email address linked to their account.
+- Email verification system for increased user security and functionality.
+- Email notifications for users who have not been active or have requested email reminders to charge their manifestations.
+- A "like" or similar system to allow users to interact with public manifestations they do not own.
+- A "tag" or "catagorgy" system to provide meta data to manifestations and allow for users to search public manifestations.

 ### Accessibility